IrisFengXX/Identity_Fraud_Detection/README.md

 The repository is created for a fraud analytics project focusing on using supervised machine learning algorithms to detect identity frauds in applicants

 ## Project Overview
 This report examines the Application dataset to detect the fraud activity using supervised machine learning methods.
-Out team used R as the major tool, “Kolmogorov-Smirnov” as the main feature selection method, and Support Vector Machine, Gradient Boosting Decision Trees, Logistic Regression and Neural Network as featured algorithms to build the predictive model.
+Our team used R as the major tool, “Kolmogorov-Smirnov” as the main feature selection method, and Support Vector Machine, Gradient Boosting Decision Trees, Logistic Regression and Neural Network as featured algorithms to build the predictive model.

 ## Analysis Description
 The steps we took were: